PapayaSupreme/MEDlyon/README.md

 - `/Autre/` :
   - `AppAlt` : A previous entrypoint for testing the metro part of the application.
 It is now deprecated.
-  - `horairetocsv` : Is a python script that was used to modify the metro's `horaire` dataset.
+  - `horairetocsv` : Is a Python script that was used to modify the metro's `horaire` dataset.

 `App` : Entrypoint